sorm/sorm.github.com/index.md

 ##Features

 * __Complete abstraction from relational concepts__.
 You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and relations.
 * __Complete separation of domain model from persistence layer__.
-There are no annotations, special types or any other dependencies on persistence layer present in model declaration. <a href="http://www.youtube.com/watch?v=Fyexd07BUuc" target="_blank">This house is clear</a>!
+There are no annotations, special types or any other dependencies on persistence layer present in model declaration.
+This house is clear!
 * __An intuitive and centralized connection-agnostic API__.
 No tangled implicit constructions polluting your namespace and functionality scattered across multiple components.
 No manual management of connections.
 * __Concurrency__.
 A single SORM instance can safely be used across multiple threads and seamlessly integrates into actor-based concurrent systems, like Akka.
 * __Integrated connection pooling__.
 Scalable just by setting a "poolSize" parameter.